 You will wake up in the recovery room, where you will be closely watched.
-You may have an IV for medications and fluids.
+You may have an IV for medicines and fluids.
 Once fully awake, you will be taken to your room, where you can have visitors.
 Expect to be up and walking soon after surgery.
 You will be given pain medicine if you need it.
 It's important to get out of bed and move around, even though it may be hard to do.
 Activity can help get your digestive tract moving, help prevent blood clots, and help get air moving normally through your lungs.
 Use the pain medicine to be comfortable so you can get up.

 You are likely to go home a few days after surgery.
 Before leaving, you will receive instructions on home care.
 You may have:

 One or two soft plastic drains.
 These draw off fluid from around the incision.
-Be sure to empty your drain at least every eight hours, or as directed.
+Be sure to empty your drain at least every 8 hours, or as directed.
 Remove the plug and empty the contents into the container provided.
 Measure the amount of fluid as directed.
-Write it down to show your doctor.
+Write it down to show your healthcare provider.
 The drainage will decrease as you heal.
 The drains will be removed at the healthcare provider's office, usually within two weeks of surgery.

 A dressing over your incision.
 Care for the dressing as directed.
 Take sponge baths for now to avoid getting it wet.
 Your healthcare provider will tell you when it's OK to take off the bandage and when it's OK to stop using one.

 Stitches at the incision site.
 They may dissolve on their own.
 Or they may be removed at your follow-up visit.
 Ask your healthcare provider what to expect.

-Pain medications to help relieve any discomfort.
-Medications should be taken as directed.
+Pain medicines to help relieve any discomfort.
+Medicines should be taken as directed.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |